particle-iot/docs/src/content/en/shared/monitor.md

 Firmware Reference
 ===
 ### Monitor Variables
-Tracking variables with Monitor is as easy as swapping out `Spark.variableName()` with `mon.variableName()` (or whatever your Monitor object is named).
+Tracking up to 4 variables with Monitor is as easy as swapping out `Spark.variableName()` with `mon.variableName()` (or whatever your Monitor object is named).
 They use the same format, and support the same variable types.
 Monitor will also create a Spark variable as part of the process, so you'll still have that variable available to the API and it won't interfere with existing behaviors.

 Currently, variables are sampled once every 4 seconds when in remote/cloud mode, and at the same 20Hz as the pins when in local.

 ### publishMode
+The default behavior of Monitor is to [Spark.publish()](http://docs.particle.io/photon/firmware/#spark-publish) data even when it's connected locally.
+That makes the connection more robust, as in the scenario when the TCP connection is dropped by the app or the device, but the frequent `Spark.publish()` calls will slow down your code.

-The default behavior of Monitor is to `.publish()` data even when it's connected to TCP.
-This function allows you to disable publishing altogether... use it when you want to minimize execution speed impact *and* you know it's only going to be used on the same network.
+This function allows you to disable publishing altogether.
+Use `.publishMode(false)` when you want to stop the publishes in order to minimize execution speed impact.
+Remember that with the publishing behavior disabled, Monitor will only work when both the device and the app are on the same network.
 ```
 Monitor mon;